 He has DJed in, and taken Noise of Art to, countries such as France, Belgium, Germany, Spain, Portugal, Czech republic, Hungary, Switzerland, Slovenia, Abu Dhabi and China.

-He is based in London and Woodbridge and plays everywhere.
+He has residencies in London and Suffolk and plays everywhere.